oracle/oracle-database-operator/docs/sidb/README.md

 ### Connecting to Database

 Creating a new database instance takes a while.
-When the `status` column returns the response `Healthy`, the Database is open for connections.
+When the `status` column returns the response `Healthy`, the database is open for connections.

 ```sh
 $ kubectl get singleinstancedatabase sidb-sample -o "jsonpath={.status.status}"